 Of course, the content still needs to be relevant to the task at hand. eLearning with video has a role to play in making learning content available on demand, from anywhere, just when employees need it most, while online learning tools, in the hands of the employees themselves, can make social and informal learning effective at scale.
 By better delivering formal and informal learning content, and by facilitating social learning among employees, L&D teams can produce relevant, pervasive learning, for everyone in the organization, every day.

 The bread-and-butter of traditional training initiatives, formal learning is acknowledged in the 3-33 pervasive learning model for its importance as an integral piece of employee learning.
-Sometimes referred to as the “mortar” in the brick wall of corporate learning, formal learning can not only hold together other aspects of learning, but spark new avenues which, in turn, spawn new opportunities for informal and social learning.
+Sometimes referred to as the “mortar” in the brick wall of corporate learning, formal learning can not only hold together other aspects of learning but also spark new avenues which, in turn, spawn new opportunities for informal and social learning.

-Formal training, taught in the classroom, had two critical limitations that limited its benefit to a pervasive training initiative.
+Formal training taught in the classroom had two critical limitations that limited its benefit to a pervasive training initiative.

 The first was inefficiency.
-Relying exclusively on classroom training was costly and logistically complex. eLearning and video have largely solved these problems, allowing employees to access distance learning through live webcasted video courses, broadcast from a classroom somewhere across the country, or the conference room down the hall that was simply too full to accommodate additional participants.
-Recorded video gives employees anytime, on-demand access, so scheduling conflicts can’t get in the way of learning.
+Relying exclusively on classroom training was costly and logistically complex. eLearning and video have largely solved these problems, allowing employees to access distance learning through live webcast video courses, broadcast from a classroom somewhere across the country, or the conference room down the hall that was simply too full to accommodate additional participants.
+Recorded video gives employees any time, on-demand access, so scheduling conflicts can’t get in the way of learning.
 And, by eliminating travel, training budgets can be spent on instructional design and trainers, not hotel rooms and airfare.

 The second issue was the limited volume of relevant content.
 Training teams are responsible for producing big results and, due to the limitations of in-person training, that meant leveraging economies of scale to train the largest group of employees.
 On-demand eLearning gave trainers new freedoms, to teach a lesson once, and then move on to the next topic.
 Instead of re-teaching a lesson each month or quarter, trainers can divide their attention between many topics and departments, and update the video only when the content needs to be updated.